AI for creative writing? Not quite yet...

 Read the full story

 Have you been thinking about trying AI but don't know where to start?
 Don't worry, in our AI School we explore and evaluate the industry's leading AI tools.
-In today's article, we're testing Gencraft, a program that lets you create imaginative images in no time.
+In today's article, we're testing Midjourney, a program that lets you create images in no time.

 Read the full story